 In contrast to teachers whose income and career progression is stable, non-teachers do not always have access to the same growth path.
 Many will experience the same relatively low income in a high inflationary period and also find their disposable income is very low.
-Coupled with other typical debts those in 'professional' jobs experience including student loans, cars and mortgage payments (typical for all professionals) there is a risk of outgoings exceeding income for any FTB, amplified for those that are single or who are in single income families, and/or supporting children.
+Coupled with other typical debts those in 'professional' jobs experience including student loans, cars and mortgage payments (typical for all professionals) there is a risk of outgoings exceeding income, amplified for those that are single or who are in single income families, and/or supporting children.
+Moving home, which traditionally includes a larger property and increased outgoing will amplify the risk further.